neuronsimulator/nrn/CONTRIBUTING.md

 Most internal hacks will require knowledge of C/C++.
 Knowledge of python is also necessary for writing accompanying test code.
 Note that it can be much easier to get started by improving documentation or by adding new tutorials.

-Even if you are not ready to contribute code directly, you may want to suggest a needed improvement, or identify a problem or bug.
-For a bug in the source code, please submit an issue.

 There are some things that will make it easier to get your pull requests accepted quickly into the master build where it is teed-up for eventual release.

 Before you submit an issue, search the issue tracker to see if the problem or something very similar has already been addressed.
 The discussion there might show you some workaround or identify the status of a project.

-First, consider what kind of change it is:
+Consider what kind of change you have in mind:

 * For a **Major Feature**, first open an issue and make clear whether you are request the feature from the community or offering to provide the feature yourself.
 The *code board* will consider whether this is needed or whether some existing feature does approximately the same thing.